MicrosoftDocs/cpp-docs/docs/standard-library/basic-filebuf-class.md

 ### Remarks

-The member operator replaces the contents of the object by using the contents of `right`, treated as a rvalue reference.
+The member operator replaces the contents of the object by using the contents of `right`, treated as an rvalue reference.
 For more information, see [Rvalue reference declarator: &&](../cpp/rvalue-reference-declarator-amp-amp.md).

 ## <a name="overflow"></a> basic_filebuf::overflow